adrianomontecalvo/ARCore-MusicAR-Particle-Visualization/README.md

 MusicAR is a real-time audio visualization experiment using ARCore built with Unity.</br>
 Using the microphone as input, a beat detection algorithm decides when particles are to be emitted from a speaker prefab.

+# Project Description
+We all know how music can fill a room with its beauty, and yet music is this intangible thing.
+This project is an attempt to reconcile the way music is able to affect us emotionally, with its immateriality, through depicting it as a cloud of balloons that float out of an audio source and fill the room.

 # Installation
 The app should work on any ARCore supported device.
 To see if your device is supported, please check out the following link: https://developers.google.com/ar/discover/#supported_devices.
 </br></br>